mrinalini7788/amazon-prime-video-kubernetes/README.md

 💻 Application Development Stack
 Worked with applications built using Next.js and Node.js, understanding their dependencies and execution environment (npm install, port 3000).

-💰 Cost Management in Cloud
-Learned the importance of destroying cloud resources after project completion to avoid unnecessary costs and the process of requesting bill waivers from AWS.